solidiquis/erdtree/README.md

 For information regarding `erdtree`'s security policy and how to report a security vulnerability please refer to [SECURITY_POLICY.md](SECURITY.md)

 ## Comparisons against similar programs

+It goes without saying that the following programs are all amazing in their own right and were highly influential in `erdtree`'s development.
+While each of the following are highly specialized in acting as modern replacements for the more traditional POSIX commands that we all know and love, `erdtree` aims to take bits and pieces of them and their ancestors that people might use most frequently assembling them into a unified highly practical tool.

+No case will be made as to why `erdtree` should be preferred over X, Y, or Z, but because of some notable similarities with the following programs it is worth a brief comparison.

 ### [exa](https://github.com/ogham/exa)